payload-bot/payload-logs-plugin/README.md

 SourceMod plugin to allow sending logs.tf previews to a Discord channel through the Payload API.

+Current version: 1.2.0

 ## Requirements

 - Sourcemod and Metamod
 - SteamWorks and logstf .inc files (included in releases)

 ## Installation